 Individuals with different attachment styles react to things like initiating contact, an ex not responding or an ex acting hot and cold in different ways.

-Securely attached: I don’t like how this feels but I can handle it.
+Securely attached (S-A): I don’t like how this feels but I can handle it.

 When things are going well in a relationship or an ex is responding immediately and showing interest and attraction, the difference between anxiously- preoccupied and anxiously- fearful is undetectable.